Introduction to Climate Modeling

 Panamanian Land Bridge

-are much more common.
+are more common.
 If we want to model ocean currents then we will need a lot

-JASON - Climate Models commisiioned by the U.S.
+JASON - Climate Models commissioned by the U.S.

 It is an historical fact that the US government commissioned a climate study